 A significant organizational skill for every company is the ability of an employee to maintain his focus irrespective of any situation good or bad.
-Everyday work life is very hectic with lots of issues, notifications, deadlines and even distractions.
+Everyday work life is very hectic with lots of issues, notifications, deadlines, and even distractions.
 Keeping your attention on the target is sometimes next to impossible.
-It is organizational skills that will help to retain focus to complete work effectively.
+It is an organizational skill that will help to retain focus to complete work effectively.

 - Maintaining focus